zukulent0/Swap-League/rules.md

 - Games will be played on the PC version of Puyo Puyo Tetris, available through Steam.
 - Game will be played on Swap Mode.
 - Players will be placed in lettered leagues that roughly correspond to their skill levels.
-- The different leagues are given letters (S, A, B, C, D) with S league containing the strongest players
+- The different leagues are given letters (S, A, B, C) with S league containing the strongest players
 - The maximum player count for the S league is six (6).
 - The maximum player count for the A, B, and C leagues is ten (10).
-- The D league has no player limit.
 - League size or count may be increased depending on demand
 - The league will use a Round Robin tournament format.
 Players in the S league will match with every other player twice.
 Players in the A, B, and C leagues will match with every other player only once.
-If the D league contains ten (10) or fewer players, it will use the Round Robin tournament format.
-If it contains eleven (11) or more players, it will use the Swiss tournament format.
 - Season one of the league will run for four (4) weeks.